cohesity/cohesity-powershell-module/docs/cmdlets-reference/connect-cohesitycluster.md

 Connect-CohesityCluster -Server 192.168.1.100 -APIKey "00000000-0000-0000-0000-000000000000"
 ```

-Connects to a Cohesity Cluster at the address "192.168.1.100" using the API Key.
+Connects to a Cohesity Cluster at the address "192.168.1.100" using the API Key (supported 6.5.1d onwards).

 ## PARAMETERS